Financial-Times/fluent-logging/README.md

 That way you can define your own transitions or advanced features.

 ## Logging Conventions
-In FT Membership team we have a confluence page defining the key/field names.
+In FT Membership team we have a Confluence page defining the key/field names.
-The recommendation is that all users of the library in specific domain use the same key names.
+The recommendation is that all users of the library in specific domain should use the same key/field names.
-You can create a documentation or share set of enums across projects.
+You can create a document with conventions like us or share set of enums across projects.

 ## Fluent-Logging outputs in only KV-pairs
 To remove plain text from logs and to have only KV pairs as output use following configuration of the repository using Fluent-Logging library: